struct/Nerve/README.markdown

 	Nerve is a simple tool, but we plan to grow it ...

+    - Helper methods and better named instance variables for making breakpoint scripts easier to write
     - Better output such as graphviz, statistics, function arguments etc...
+    - An HTML5 canvas output mode
 	- A basic RubyWX GUI (this will be optional)
 	- Redis database support (this will be optional)
     - Nerve is helping us find the areas of Ragweed that need the most improvement